daiichigo/Analytics/readme_Performance_Metrics_Analysis_for_VirtualTelephony_Operator_Efficiency.md

 An html version and a Jupyter notebook of this analysis are in the main branch of this repository.
 The two telecom datasets can be found in the datasets [folder](https://github.com/daiichigo/Analytics/tree/main/datasets).

-The entire Jupyter notebook can be viewed online[here](https://nbviewer.jupyter.org/github/daiichigo/Analytics/blob/main/Performance_Metrics_Analysis%20VirtualTelephony_Operator%20Efficiency.ipynb)💫
+The entire Jupyter notebook can be viewed online [here](https://nbviewer.jupyter.org/github/daiichigo/Analytics/blob/main/Performance_Metrics_Analysis%20VirtualTelephony_Operator%20Efficiency.ipynb)💫